Illinois Unclaimed Property Finder Application

 Instructions

-If you are issued a license, please be advised your license will expire three years from issuance.
+If you are issued a license, please be advised that your license will expire three years from issuance.
 You must be at least 21 years of age to apply.
 Application fees ($500) are not refundable.
 Completion of this application is consent for the Illinois State Treasurer to conduct a criminal background check.

 1. Complete Application Category Information in Part I. Application must be typed.
 Handwritten applications will not be accepted.